Back To Search Results

 Introduction

 Myopia, colloquially referred to as shortsightedness or nearsightedness, is one of the most common global eye diseases.
-It occurs when the eye's optical power is too high for the corresponding axial length of the eye, resulting in images of distant objects being focused in front of the retina.
+This condition occurs when the eye's optical power is too high for the corresponding axial length of the eye, resulting in images of distant objects being focused in front of the retina.
 Myopia can be corrected by wearing glasses, contact lenses, or refractive surgery.
 However, pathologic myopia (PM) refers to a subset of ocular conditions associated with high myopia.
 The exact diagnostic criteria of PM have not been established.
 Some have defined PM based on an absolute cutoff value of refractive power (-6 to -8 D) or axial length (26.5 mm), whereas others have based it on myopic maculopathy.[1][2]

 Etiology